bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

     - Jyoti to check with Kaine if this is going to be in Service Now.
 4. Process for identifying dependencies across teams

-  ## Action Item:
+  ## Action Items:
-  - Jyoti to create a dependency template in ZenHub
+  - Jyoti to create a dependency template in ZenHub - DONE
   - Can we have a informal meet-up at the end of the month?
 Social meet up

   ## Decisions made: